Series: Fear Factor

 - Electric Torture: Done several times, most notably with electrically charged exercise bicyles... and a Tesla coil.

 - Expy: A show from Down Under called Who Dares Wins, imported to the United States by the Game Show Network at the height of Fear Factors popularity.
 Message boards quickly dubbed it Who Cares Who Wins?.

-- Not just women.
-Later in its run, save for specialty episodes like Family Editions, everyone seemed to have to be at minimum 'good-looking'.
+- Fanservice: Later in its run, save for specialty episodes like Family Editions, everyone seemed to have to be at minimum 'good-looking'.
 The show seemed to evolve into "good looking people doing crazy things for money".

 - Foreign Queasine: Many of the "gross stunt" food items.